Answered By: Darcy Gervasio Last Updated: Sep 17, 2019 Views: 182

 Specific Journals, Magazines, or Newspapers

-Next, search for the name of the journal (e.g., Journal of Abnormal Psychology), magazine (e.g., Newsweek), or newspaper (e.g., New York Times).
+Next, search for the name of the journal (e.g., Journal of Abnormal Psychology), magazine (e.g., Newsweek), or newspaper (e.g., Washington Post).
 Remember, you are looking up the journal title, not the title of a specific article.

 If you have a particular article in mind, you can use our Citation Lookup tool (under Guides & Tools on the Library homepage).
 Enter as much information as you can, but you don't have to fill out every field.